Breus/SnapChef/CONTRIBUTING.md

 If you prefer to run the backend in development mode for live coding:

-1. Uncomment `quarkus_app: !reset null` in `docker compose.override.yml` to disable the Docker container for the Quarkus app, allowing you to run it directly on your host machine in development mode.
+1. Uncomment `quarkus: !reset null` in `docker compose.override.yml` to disable the Docker container for the Quarkus app, allowing you to run it directly on your host machine in development mode.

 2. Make sure the PostgreSQL database is running (now `docker compose up` will only start the database):